wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 +------------+---------------+-----------------------------+

-Unpause an agent with number
+Unpause an Agent with Number
 ============================

 Query